IndyTechFellowship/Fellow-Bylaws/README.md

 The Tech Fellowship is governed by TechPoint, a division of the Central Indiana Corporate Partnership.
 TechPoint has ultimate authority in all decisions related to the operation and governance of the Tech Fellowship, including superseding clauses in these Bylaws in extreme circumstances.

 The Tech Fellowship will elect members of the Fellowship to positions of leadership.
-This collective group of seven leaders is referred to as the Executive Board, with each individual member holding a Chair in their respective domain.
-What follows is a list of the seven Executive Board Chairs who help TechPoint advance the mission of the Tech Fellowship.
+This collective group of six leaders is referred to as the Executive Board, with each individual member holding a Chair in their respective domain.
+What follows is a list of the six Executive Board Chairs who help TechPoint advance the mission of the Tech Fellowship.

 ## Capstone Experience Chair